 On March 31, 2018, was announced a planned for April 8 anti-tourism protest in call port Palma de Mallorca (Majorca Island, Spain).
-The demonstration was on the quay, and organised by the environmental group GOB (Balearic Group of Ornithology and Defence of Nature).
+The demonstration was on the quay and organised by the environmental group GOB (Balearic Group of Ornithology and Defence of Nature).
 They claimed that big-sized cruise vessels create pollution and overcrowding in the Balearic Islands.

-World's largest passenger ship had scheduled visit in Palma as part of a 7-day Western Mediterranean cruise (itinerary April 7-14) roundtrip from homeport Barcelona.
+World's largest passenger ship had scheduled a visit in Palma as part of a 7-day Western Mediterranean cruise (itinerary April 7-14) roundtrip from homeport Barcelona.
 According to GOB, the liner represented everything they dislike - "pollution, mass tourism and labour exploitation".

 (update) The protest really happened on April 8 (Sunday), with hundreds of angry campaigners carrying banners (with messages like "Stop Cruises Palma" and "Horror of the Seas") and shouting "City for those who live in it, not for those who visit it".
-The organizers claimed that in 3 days the vessel consumes energy equivalent to Palma de Mallorca Airport's annual power consumption.
+The organizers claimed that in 3 days the vessel consumes the energy equivalent to Palma de Mallorca Airport's annual power consumption.
 The protesters also claimed that mega liners are "monsters" contributing to "environmental damage and mass tourism".

 The protest in Palma followed a similar event in port Barcelona (also on April 8) under the banner #StopCreuers.